apolloraines/SAIQL-CE/INVESTORS.md

 **Why this works:**
 1. CE builds community, trust, and adoption
-2. Developers learn SAIQL on CE, then need Enterprise features at scale
+2. Corporate developers learn SAIQL on CE, then need Enterprise features at scale
 3. Enterprise features are genuinely 10-100x better, not arbitrary paywalls
 4. Once SAIQL is in production, switching cost is high